Select Page

 travel to lawyers office for help with disability

+Filing a claim for SSDI can still be done online or over the phone, and hearings can be held over the phone or through video conferencing.
 If you are interested in obtaining legal assistance, you do not need to meet with an attorney in person.
-Attorneys can keep their clients safe by handling any stage of the Social Security claim process through telephone conferences, email, text, and video conferencing.
-At Bemis, Roach and Reed we take our clients’ health and safety very seriously.
-We can assist you in filing your initial application and can handle all aspects of your appeal without ever needing to meet you in person.
+Attorneys can allow their clients to avoid the inconvenience of travel and keep clients safe by handling any stage of the Social Security claim process through telephone conferences, email, text, and video conferencing.

+Every facet of your case can be handled without meeting in person.
 Your initial claim can be filed electronically.
 Evidence and medical records can be requested and gathered through a phone call or email.
 Filing an appeal and requests for hearings are also performed electronically and an attorney can prepare you for a hearing over the phone.

 Hearings before an Administrative Law Judge are perhaps the most intimidating aspect of an SSDI case.